hikeventures/hikeventures.github.io/_posts/reviews/2014-04-07-haglofs-LIM-pant.markdown

 layout: post
 ---

 Are you looking for waterproof rain pants for your next hiking, backpacking or any other backcountry trips?
-The Haglöfs L.I.M III Pants are one of the lightest pants on the market and here comes a short review.
+The Haglöfs L.I.M III Pants are one of the lightest pants on the market and here comes a short review. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/13685518345"><img src="https://c4.staticflickr.com/8/7206/13685518345_0d22860c15_o.jpg" width="992" height="662" alt="Haglöfs LIM Pants Review"></a>